Nag-Nad/Data-Analysis-Projects/README.md

   Cleaned and analyzed 1.5M temperature measurements from Lake Mendota (EDI knb-lter-ntl.130.33 dataset).
 Tasks included handling missing values (MAR mechanism), detecting/removing outliers in uni- and bi-models, applying winsorization and iterative imputation, and performing exploratory analysis across depths and time         periods.
 Built statistical summaries and visualizations to reveal seasonal and depth-dependent patterns in water temperature, improving data quality for further ecological research.

+- **10) SQLite**

+  This project explores the Chinook SQLite music store database using Python and pandas.
+It demonstrates how to connect to the database, query its tables, and analyze business data such as customers, invoices, sales agents, tracks, and artists.
+The notebook provides practical SQL examples and data analysis techniques for real-world scenarios.

 ---

 ## 🤝 Let's Connect